Back Acne Treatment: Everything You Should Know

 Chemical peels using salicylic acid (20-30%) or glycolic acid (30-70%) exfoliate dead skin cells and unclog pores.
 Treatments occur every 2-4 weeks, with mild peeling expected between sessions.

 LED light therapy combines blue light (415nm) to kill bacteria with red light (630nm) to reduce inflammation.
-Sessions last 15-20 minutes twice weekly until improvement stabilizes.
+Sessions last 15-20 minutes twice weekly until improvement stabilises.

 Extraction procedures remove stubborn comedones using sterile instruments.
-Professional extraction prevents scarring and infection risks associated with self-extraction attempts.
+Professional extraction reduces the risk of scarring and infection associated with self-extraction attempts.

 Cortisone injections rapidly shrink large cysts or nodules within 24-48 hours.
 Each lesion receives 0.05-0.1ml of triamcinolone acetonide diluted to prevent skin atrophy.